-Anyone who’s ever tried to sell a product or service in the past is guaranteed to have experienced a common theme, that is of course rejection.
-So, I’m going to run through some tried and tested sales tips on closing a deal by mastering the art of persuasion.
+Anyone who’s ever tried to sell a product or service in the past is guaranteed to have experienced a common theme, that is, of course, sales objections.
+So, I’m going to run through some tried and tested sales tips on closing deals by mastering the art of persuasion and effectively handling objections in sales.

 Know Thy Client

-If you’ve ever undergone sales training then you’ll understand objection handling is key.
-When a client says they need to think about it, speak to a significant other or simply ‘no thanks’ they often just aren’t sold on the idea.
-It could be they don’t fully understand the value or need for your service/product or perhaps they don’t fully trust you at that stage.
+If you’ve ever undergone sales training, then you’ll understand that objection handling is key to the sales process.
+When a client says they need to think about it, speak to a significant other, or simply say ‘no thanks,’ they often just aren’t sold on the idea.
+It could be they don’t fully understand the value or need for your service/product, or perhaps they don’t fully trust you at that stage.
+This is where knowing how to handle objections in sales becomes crucial.

-So with that in mind, if you are planning to pitch to a new client then make sure you’ve done your homework.
-What social media sites can you use for research, do they have a website?
-If your potential client is simply buying a product then where else does their demographic shop?
+So, with that in mind, if you are planning to pitch to a new client, then make sure you’ve done your homework.
+What social media sites can you use for research?
+Do they have a website?
+If your potential client is simply buying a product, then where else does their demographic shop?
 What are their interests?
 Where do they spend their money in their time off?
-You need to know these things.
+Understanding these aspects is essential for overcoming customer objections effectively.

-Once you understand these basic questions about your client then you are armed and ready to persuasively close a deal.
+Once you understand these basic questions about your client and their buyer’s perspective, then you are armed and ready to persuasively close a deal.
+Remember, effective objection-handling techniques often involve understanding the root causes of objections and tailoring your approach accordingly.

 Know Thy Self

 When you’re selling to a customer, remember they are also buying based on who you are.
-How often do you read a quick blurb, back of a packet, website reviews or watch a quick video before buying?
-I’m sure you’re nodding your head because this is how we buy in 2016, we live in the Information Age with vast knowledge at our finger tips.
+How often do you read a quick blurb, the back of a packet, website reviews, or watch a quick video before buying?
+I’m sure you’re nodding your head because this is how we buy in 2023.
+We live in the Information Age with vast knowledge at our fingertips.

-Differentiate yourself, identify your strengths and write them down.
-Look up your competitors and see what they do, what do you do better?
+Differentiate yourself, identify your strengths, and write them down.
+Look up your competitors and see what they do.
+What do you do better?
 What can you do better?
-Approach any sales deal with a well armed mind prepared to explain why you can provide greater value or better serve the needs of your clients over competitors.
-The better you know how to sell yourself the more likely others will want to invest in you and buy whatever you’re selling.
+Approach any sales deal with a well-armed mind prepared to explain why you can provide greater value or better serve the customer’s needs over competitors.
+The better you know how to sell yourself and demonstrate your sales skills, the more likely others will want to invest in you and buy whatever you’re selling.

 Know Thy Strategy

 Focus on fulfilling the needs of the client first and hearing them out.
 The number one thing people are interested in is themselves.
-Prepare, research, listen, advise and deliver.
+Prepare, research, listen, advise, and deliver.
 Your powers of persuasion are almost infallible if you follow these simple steps.
-Practise this art of persuasion next time you approach sales, if the client feels like you understand them and deliver great value then they’ll keep coming back for more.
+Practice this art of persuasion next time you approach sales.
+If the client feels like you understand them and deliver great ROI, then they’ll keep coming back for more.

 For more small business tips and tricks follow Tall Books on Facebook, LinkedIn and YouTube.